Overview of the TREC 2025 RAGTIME Track: The Assessment of Runs

-Topics with a 2000-character limit (short topics) will receive full manual evaluation results, including nugget alignment and sentence-citation support assessment.
-Topics with a 10000-character limit (long topics) will be evaluated with Auto-ARGUE~\cite{autoargue}, an automatic evaluation of ARGUE~\cite{mayfield2024evaluation}, using the corresponding human-curated nuggets.

-At the moment of preparing this manuscript, the report generation assessment is still ongoing.
-We use the raw nuggets (before extensive merging and trimming) as the nuggets for automatic evaluation for all short topics.
+Topics with a 2000-character limit (short topics) received a *manual* evaluation based on the ARGUE framework~\cite{mayfield2024evaluation}, with manual nugget alignment and sentence-citation using manual support assessment \textit{when available}.
+In the rare cases where a citation was unjudged, an automated prompt-based classifier tuned with a sample of judged data filled in the missing judgment leading to mostly manual evalation.
+Topics with a 10000-character limit (long topics) are evaluated with Auto-ARGUE~\cite{autoargue}, an automatic implementation of the ARGUE framework, using the corresponding human-curated nuggets.
+We use the curated nuggets as the nuggets for automatic evaluation for all short topics, as well as a validation of the automatic evaluation, since we do have mostly manual evaluation on them.
 All nuggets are tagged as OR nuggets, i.e., covering any answer would receive full credit for the nugget.
 We use a Llama3 70B Instruct model as the backbone for the automatic evaluation.

+\eugene{ We primarily report scores on the following metrics \begin{itemize} \item sentence support: a precision-based metric that reports the proportion of the report sentence that are supported by its citation.
+Note that a sentence is considered supported only when all of its citations support the sentence independently. \item nugget coverage: a recall-based metric that reports the proportion of the nuggets that are correctly mentioned and grounded in citations. \item F1: the harmonic mean of the sentence support and nugget coverage. \end{itemize} For each run, report the macro-average values across topics.
+While reporting the same metrics, since short and long topics are generally based on different evaluation processes (manual vs automatic), we report short and long topic macro-average values separately. }